Colorado Healthcare Fraud Defense Lawyer

 - False Claims Act Violations.
 One of the more common statutes enforced against healthcare providers and others in the healthcare industry is the False Claims Act, or FCA.
 Violations of the False Claims Act typically occur when “false and fraudulent” claims for payment are submitted to government programs such as Medicare, Medicaid, and Tricare.
 It is not necessary for the “false and fraudulent” claim to be submitted with knowledge or intent to deceive in order for a violation of the False Claims Act to be found.
 A violation of the False Claims Act can result in civil fines and other penalties as well as criminal sanctions as well.
 If you or your business has been notified by the Office of the Inspector General that you are the subject of a False Claims Act investigation, contact Oberheiden, P.C. right away.
 We have successfully represented clients throughout the United States who were also the subject of an FCA investigation.

 - Physician “Self-Referrals” and Stark Law Violations.
 The Stark Law prohibits doctors from referring patients to a “related” healthcare provider or business so that the doctor receives a financial benefit.
 You and your business may be heavily sanctioned if it is determined that you violated the Stark Law.
-The team at Oberheiden, P.C. can help you defend yourself, your reputation, and your livelihood against these types of allegations.
+The Colorado healthcare fraud defense attorneys at Oberheiden, P.C. can help you defend yourself, your reputation, and your livelihood against these types of allegations.

 - Colorado Billing / Coding Mistakes.
 Medical billing can be complicated for large hospitals and solo health providers alike.
 Errors in billing or coding for services such as billing for procedures and treatments that are not medically necessary, upcoding a procedure or treatment so that it is compensated at a higher rate, or billing for procedures and services that were not actually provided to the patient can lead to civil and/or criminal penalties.